douglasgscofield/bioinfo/scripts/README.md

 pileup2pro.pl
 -------------

 Convert pileup to profile format as used for input to mlRho.

+**The developers of mlRho now provide a C-language tool `sam2pro` to do the same job, available at <http://guanine.evolbio.mpg.de/mlRho/>.**

-This is a format in which bases present at each position in a mapping to a reference sequence are enumerated.
+In profile format, the bases observed at each position in a mapping to a reference sequence are enumerated.
 This script simply converts the format, so any filtering on base/mapping quality, etc. that you may wish to do should be done when generating the pileup.

 ```bash
 samtools mpileup -B -q1 -f ref.fa your.bam | pileup2pro.pl > mlRho-input.txt